Imsach/flaskstockly/README.md

 This is basic flask web app which gets data from api and offers few fuctionality for stocks dashboard as search, filters & sorting.
+The API for this project is alphavantage.
+The documentaion API: https://www.alphavantage.co/documentation/.

 Single click on 'RUN' will start getting data from API.